duncantl/CodeAnalysis/Topics/cran_survey.md

       functions in other packages that don't use `::`
     * conditional assignments
     * calls to parallelism functions, such as from __parallel__
+    * Reference objects such as environments, closures, and formulas.
+Do people use these directly?

 * Whether a function can be parallelized?
 * Whether a function always returns the same type?